adskinner/portfolio/_portfolio-examples/01-Lamar_Dodd_School_of_Art.md

 published: "February 2018"
 website: "art.uga.edu"
 image: "portfolio/lamar-dodd/art-slider.gif"
 description: The University of Georgia's Lamar Dodd School of Art needed a stand-out website for their acclaimed institution.
 They needed a website that showcased the creative and talented work of their faculty, staff and students.
-The Lamar Dodd School of Art website was built on the Drupal8 platform, using a custom Drupal theme.
+The Lamar Dodd School of Art website was built on the Drupal 8 platform, using a custom Drupal theme.
 The website includes a calendar of events, news posts, faculty/staff/alumni/student profiles, galleries and much more.
 permalink: /work/lamar-dodd-school-of-art
 ---